NREL/osw2osa/README.md

         - This contains an exmaple worker initialization script that installs a custom version of the `openstudio-standards` gem for an analysis.
     - run (only on local checkout)
         - after you run 'osw_2_osa.rb' this directory will be generated and populated with analysis JSON files and an analysis zip file.
 These are what are required by the OpenStudio meta-CLI to run an analysis.
+    - docs
+        - This jsut contains image files embeded in this readme file.
 - Additional public repositories need to be checked out to setup the example analysis projects using `osw_2_osa.rb`.
 (I may use gem install at some point to get sample measures).
 These repositories contain most of the measured used by the workflow.
 The paths in OSW assume these repositories are checked out next to the osw2osa repository.
     - https://github.com/NREL/openstudio-model-articulation-gem/tree/develop
     - https://github.com/NREL/openstudio-common-measures-gem/tree/develop